Ogieniowo

 Ogieniowo, known until 2012 as Ogieniewo is a village in the administrative district of Gmina Brodnica, within Śrem County, Greater Poland Voivodeship, in west-central Poland.
 From 1975 to 1998, Ogieniowo administratively belonged to Poznań Voivodeship.
+It's a typical small settlement of rural Poland lying by the countryside village Brodnica, which is northwest of the town Srem, and south of the regional capital, Poznan.